n00b7/More-Ores/README.md

 # More-Ores Dev/News
-More Ores Alpha 2.0 is officialy released to the public Adds More ores and armor and tools and ingots to minecraft(Warning in Alpha)
+More Ores Alpha 2.0 is officialy released to the public!

+Adds More ores and armor and tools and ingots to minecraft(Warning in Alpha)
 Please test
 NOTE: i do not archive old versions unless new version is for different minecraft!